 An in-depth study of historical understandings of American political, social, and intellectual developments in the years following World War II.
 The course focuses primarily on academic interpretations, but also considers post-war America in the popular imagination, as represented by film, music, and literature.
 Student work culminates in a major independent research project incorporating both primary and secondary source analysis.
 Prerequisite: HIST 126 or consent of instructor.
 Alternate years.

 This course focuses on the nature and meaning of history.
 It opens to the student different historical approaches and provides the opportunity to explore these approaches in terms of particular topics and periods.
 Majors are required to enroll in this course in either their junior or senior year.
-Prerequisite: HIST 348 and one course from HIST 401, 402, 403, and 404, or consent of the instructor.
+Prerequisite: HIST 248 or 348 and one course from HIST 401, 402, 403, and 404, or consent of the instructor.
+Co-requisite: HIST 448.

 INTERNSHIP (See index)

 Typically, history interns work for local government agencies engaged in historical projects or for the Lycoming County Historical Museum.

 INDEPENDENT STUDY (See index)

 Recent topics include studies of the immigration of American blacks, political dissension in the Weimer republic, Indian relations before the American Revolution, and the history of Lycoming County.